-Earlier, a preliminary probe by the Uttarakhand Health Department pegged as many as four lakh COVID-19 test results as “fake”.
+A preliminary investigation by the Uttarakhand Health Department suggested that a total of four lakh such COVID-19 test results could be “fake”.

-The 1,600 page investigation report, details how in one instance a single phone number was used to register more than 50 people, while in another instance a single-use antigen test kit was shown to have tested 700 samples, the paper said.
+A news report by The Times of India cites the 1,600-page investigation report detailing how in one instance, a single phone number was used to register more than 50 people.
+In another case, a single-use antigen test kit was shown to have tested 700 samples, the investigation reportedly revealed.

-An official from the investigation told the paper that even addresses and names were found to be “fictional”.
-Adding: “Almost 530 samples were taken from ‘House Number 5’ in Haridwar.
+“Almost 530 samples were taken from ‘House Number 5’ in Haridwar.
 Is it possible for a house to have over 500 residents?
-Bizarre addresses have been given — House number 56 Aligarh, House number 76 Mumbai.”
+Bizarre addresses have been given — House number 56 Aligarh, House number 76 Mumbai,” the official added.

-The nine agencies and 22 private labs collectively conducted 4 lakh tests – majority antigen tests – during the Kumbh Mela period.
+A total of nine agencies and 22 private labs together conducted four lakh tests – majority antigen tests – during the duration of the Kumbh Mela.

-The scam came to light after a Punjab resident who did not visit the Kumbh Mela but received a negative COVID-19 report on his phone from the Haridwar health department, filed a complaint with the Indian Council of Medical Research (ICMR), who then alerted Uttarakhand authorities.
+The alleged scam came to light after a Punjab resident, who did not visit the Kumbh, received a negative COVID-19 report on his phone from the Haridwar Health Department.
+The person filed a complaint with the Indian Council of Medical Research (ICMR), who then alerted authorities in Uttarakhand.

 According to the report, each agency was paid Rs 350 per antigen test.

 Moneycontrol could not independently verify the news report.